RaphRsl/42-cursus_inception/README.md

 - use a .env file to store your env variables
 - add the .env file to your .gitignore file AND MAKE SURE TO NOT PUSH IT!

 I chosed to write a script that will create the .env file at the start of the project.
 This way, I am sure to have all the needed env variables and to not forget any.
 It is not mandatory but it can be a good way to avoid any mistake and to solve the issue in a much more stylish way than copying the .env file from your local machine to the VM.
-Style matters! :wink:
+Style matters! 😎

 ---